 Much has been written over the years about cultural practices that disadvantage and hurt women around the world, which is true.
 But less has been said about ways in which cultures also disadvantage and hurt men.

 Perhaps the most obvious example involves the fact that, throughout history, men have been the ones who are expected to go to war and risk injury or death in service to their country.
-Certainly, there are more women entering the military than ever before, but men still shoulder most of the fighting.
+Certainly, more women are entering the military than ever before, but men still shoulder most of the fighting.

-And, on top of that, men are also more likely to be raised to think of themselves in these kinds of occupations.
+Men are also more likely to be raised to think of themselves in these kinds of occupations.
 Here’s where the capacity for self-awareness creeps in.

 The fact that people can think consciously about themselves, including their gender and society’s expectations for them, helps to lead men down some of the roads that end in psychological problems.
 It’s partly a matter of differences in men’s and women’s self-images.